-The Department of State Development’s website has in-depth information about starting a business in South Australia, and includes a range of templates and resources you can download to help plan and structure your business.
+The Department for Industry and Skills’s website has in-depth information about starting a business in South Australia, and includes a range of templates and resources you can download to help plan and structure your business.

 The Australian Government has free business planning templates, guides and checklists to help guide your business development.